DisTime: Distribution-based Time Representation for Video Large Language Models: Experiment

 \subsection{Implementation Details}

 The proposed DisTime is integrated into two current Video-LLMs, InternVL2.5~\cite{chen2024expanding} and LLaVA-OneVision~\cite{li2024llava}, to enhance its performance on time-sensitive tasks.
 We use InternVL2.5-1B, LLaVA-OneVision-7B, and InternVL2.5-8B as baselines, with ablation studies conducted on InternVL2.5-1B.
-For visual input, both InternVL2.5 and LLaVA-OneVision sample frames at equal intervals: InternVL2.5 samples 16 frames, while LLaVA-OneVision samples at most 32 frames.
-The MLPs for the time encoder and decoder consist of three fully connected layers with ReLU functions.
+For visual input, both Video-LLMs sample frames at equal intervals: InternVL2.5 samples 16 frames, while LLaVA-OneVision samples at most 32 frames.
+The MLP for the time encoder and decoder consists of three fully connected layers with ReLU functions.
 The time decoder and encoder are parameter-efficient, collectively comprising just 0.36\% of InternVL2.5-1B, 0.34\% of LLaVA-OneVision-7B and 0.84\% of InternVL2.5-8B.
 The specific training data are detailed in Tab.~\ref{tab:training_data_dist}.